Thousands march in Hong Kong against erosion of media freedoms

 A local government spokesman said the city’s leader, Leung Chun-ying local, “attached great importance to Hong Kong’s freedom of the press and freedom of speech”.
 But democracy activists denounce him as a loyalist to Beijing’s Communist leadership.

 “I have been in this industry for 30 years.
-I would say this is the worst time,” said Shirley Yam, vice-chairman of the Hong Kong Journalists Association and organiser of the protest.
+I would say this is the worst time,” said Shirley Yam, vice-chairman of the Hong Kong Journalists Association and organizer of the protest.

 She said press freedom “has been significantly compromised.
 Interviews were barred, photos were edited, columnists were sacked for all kinds of reasons”.